No products in the cart.

 Are there grants for rainwater harvesting?

 There are grants for rainwater harvesting which are available in regions of the country.
-These grants may help towards the installation costs of water storage tanks.

 What outlets are fitted to these plastic water tanks?